UPPMAX/HPC-python/docs/packages.rst

    - On e.g. HPC systems where you don’t have write access to central installation directory: conda create --prefix /some/path/to/env``
    - Activate a specific environment: ``conda activate myenvironment``
    - Deactivate current environment: ``conda deactivate``

-.. discussion:: FAQ:s

-   **When to use pip install and when to use module load command?**

-     1) check if package is available in the Python module or a site-installed module.
-     2) If not, use pip

-     Comment: We recommend that you use ``pip install`` in an isolated environment, using ``virtualenv`` or ``venv``, see next session.

 Install with conda (UPPMAX)